 - The veteran entered service from Georgia (as shown on DD Form 214) and is a current resident of Georgia.

 - The veteran has been a legal Georgia resident for the past two consecutive years.

-Honorable military service qualifies if a veteran served on active duty during a period of recognized war or conflict.
+To meet the wartime service requirement, a veteran must have served on active duty during any of the recognized service periods.
 This includes service in the National Guard or the Reserves, if such service included placement on active duty during a recognized war or conflict.
 It does not include periodic transfer from reserve status to active duty for training purposes.

 Recognized service periods:

 - World War II: December 7, 1941 - December 31, 1946

 - Korea: June 27, 1950 - January 31, 1955

 - Lebanon Conflict: July 1, 1958 - November 1, 1958